fly-lang/fly/llvm/docs/SourceLevelDebugging.rst

-    uint16_t   hash_function;   // The hash function enumeration that was used uint32_t   bucket_count;    // The number of buckets in this hash table uint32_t   hashes_count;    // The total number of unique hash values and hash data offsets in this table uint32_t   header_data_len; // The bytes to skip to get to the hash indexes (buckets) for correct alignment
+    uint16_t   hash_function;   // The hash function enumeration that was used uint32_t   bucket_count;    // The number of buckets in this hash table uint32_t   hashes_count;    // The total number of unique hash values and hash data offsets in this table uint32_t   header_data_len; // The bytes to skip to getValue to the hash indexes (buckets) for correct alignment
                                 // Specifically the length of the following HeaderData field - this does not
                                 // include the size of the preceding fields HeaderData header_data;     // Implementation specific header data